intel/pmem-csi/README.md

 This pushes docker container images to the docker images registry.

-See the [Makefile](Makefile) for additional make targets and possible make variables.
+See [Makefile](Makefile) for additional make targets and possible make variables.

 ### Verify socket

-1. You can verify that drivers listens on specified endpoint (Unix or TCP socket)
+1. You can verify that driver listens on specified endpoint (Unix or TCP socket)

 `netstat -l`